 Masaki Suwa is the CEO of OMRON SINIC X. He is also serving as the executive officer and a senior general manager of Intellectual Property H.Q. at OMRON Corporation.
 His research interest covers the field of sensing, signal processing and opto-electronics.
 He worked for OMRON Corporation before assuming the present post.
 He is also a visiting professor at NAIST Graduate School of Science and Technology and Graduate School of Life Science and Systems Engineering.

 He received his Ph.D. degrees from the School of Science and Engineering, Ritsumeikan University.
 He has been engaged in R&D of imaging sensor.
 His professional career has extended the range of interest on sensing including image and light.

 Naoya Chiba is a project researcher in the Interaction Group.
 His research interests include 3D sensing, point cloud processing, and compressive sensing.

 He received his B.E., M.S., and Ph.D. degrees from Tohoku University in 2016, 2018, and 2020, respectively.
 His work has been awarded Best Paper Finalists for 2 papers at ROBIO 2019 and IEEE Robotics and Automation Society Japan Joint Chapter Young Award at ICRA 2018.

 Research EngineerKazumi Kasaura

-Kazumi Kasaura is currently a research engineer in the Robotics Group.
+Kazumi Kasaura is currently a research engineer in the perception group.
 His expertise includes algorithms and pure mathematics.
 He received B.S. and M.S. degree in Mathematics from the University of Tokyo in 2017 and 2019.
 In 2019, he interned as an engineer at Preferred Networks, Inc.